Jott

+History

 Jott was founded in April 2006 and gained $5.4 million in venture capital in May 2007.
 Investors in the firm included Ackerley Partners and Draper Richards.

 As of July 14, 2009, the company was purchased by Nuance Communications.

 On April 4, 2011, it was announced that the Jott.com service would be ending on May 3, allowing the company to instead "focus our voice-to-text service investments on carrier and enterprise distribution".